 Are there adjusted opening hours for the buildings?

-Building D and campus Old Prison Hasselt will remain accessible.
-All other buildings are only accessible with a badge for researchers or other staff members who come to carry out an essential task.
+Building D and the rectorate building in Hasselt will remain accessible (8 a.m.-7 p.m.).
+Building D is only accessible via the main entrance.
+All other buildings are only accessible with a key or badge for researchers or other staff members who come to carry out an essential task.
 Staff members that are involved in social distance education may also enter the buildings to engage in necessary activities to organise or continue distance education.
-The reception on campus Hasselt will be open until 5 p.m.

 What can I do myself to prevent the spread of the coronavirus?

 - Stay at home, especially if you are sick.

 - Wash your hands regularly with soap and water.

 - Keep enough distance (1.5 metres) when outdoors.

 - Wear a face mask on public transport and in crowded public places.

 I come into contact, or have been in contact, with people who have been at risk or infected in recent weeks.
 What should I do?